JDTCC/Windows-Utility-XL/README.md

-# Windows Utility
+# Windows Utility XL

 Script/Utility/Application to debloat Windows 10, to upgrade or install Windows applications and to configure

-## How to install and use the Windows Utility?
+## How to install and use the Windows Utility XL?

 First Method:
 Download the .zip file on the main page of the GitHub and extract the .zip file to your desired location